Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 [Several reports indicate that] electrification [i.e. using the electricity grid] is the cheapest option for decarbonizing buildings … [and] RNG is costly compared to [electrification and] other alternatives (vox.com)

-Using it as a primary energy source, or as an alternative to electrification of buildings, might come with problems and lack feasibility in some ways.
+Using it as a primary energy source, or as a sole alternative to electrification of buildings, might come with certain problems and feasibility issues.

-It’s better for [some] sectors to burn RNG (and SNG) than to burn fracked gas.
+It’s better for [some] sectors to burn RNG (and SNG) than to [frack methane out the ground, or to] burn fracked gas [for example]

-The same is true in the US, as virtually every study agrees.
-Deep decarbonization means the decline of the natural gas industry, no matter what happens with RNG or SNG.
+Reducing emissions in particular might mean the decline of the natural gas industry, no matter what happens with RNG or SNG.

 Which Might Be Better For Transport, & Why?

-There might not be enough biomethane to meet fuel consumption and demand, but, biomethane might be able to benefit some vehicles in a supplementary fuel role.
+There might not be enough biomethane to meet fuel demand (particularly for diesel in some places), but, biomethane might be able to benefit some vehicles in a supplementary fuel role.

 [One report] showed that it would require almost the entire country’s RNG potential to replace diesel fuel alone in California

-There are [however] lots of vehicles already in circulation that could benefit from RNG.
-Recently, UPS bought a bunch of RNG to reduce the climate impact of its existing fleet of natural-gas trucks.
+There are [however] lots of vehicles already in circulation [(such as natural gas vehicles)] that could benefit from RNG.

-The places where RNG is produced or captured might already have vulnerable communities, and RNG might negatively impact these communities with further pollution in some instances.
+The places where RNG is produced or captured might negatively impact already vulnerable communities with pollution in some instances.

 RNG impacts are [also concentrated in vulnerable communities that might be some of the poorest, and also have some of the worst pollution already] (vox.com)